-The three major global environmental challenges; climate change, biodiversity loss, and the transition to a circular economy, are interlinked.
-Addressing these challenges requires our common attention and actions.
-Finnair has set its own goals for all three of these challenges and urges all its stakeholders to work together to achieve these goals.
-Finnair aims to fly carbon-neutral in 2045, and already by the end of 2025 it intends to halve its Scope 1 and 2 CO2 emission net balance compared to the 2019 level.
-In addition, the company shall enforce the circular economy principals and pollution prevention hierarchy in its operations by the end of 2025.
-Finnair has zero tolerance for illegal wildlife trading and is a United for Wildlife-certified airline.
-The company only uses sustainable aviation fuels (SAF) that are sustainably produced and certified.

-In 2022, Finnair continued its wide range of emission reduction activities.
-At the beginning of the year, Finnair started cooperation with a climate company Chooose to offer a compensation service where everyone can participate in reducing global CO2 emissions by supporting renewable fuel and climate projects.
-During 2022, approximately 10 per cent of our customers' compensation money went to SAF and 90 per cent to climate projects.
+The three major global environmental challeng climate change, biodiversity loss, and the transition to a circular economy, are interlinked Addressing these challenges requires our com attention and actions.
+Finnair has set its own goals for all three of these challenges and urge all its stakeholders to work together to achieve these goals.
+Finnair aims to fly carbon-neutral 2045, and already by the end of 2025 it intends to halve its Scope 1 and 2 CO2 emission net SAF shall be any airline's most important measure balance compared to the 2019 level.
+In addition, the company shall enforce the circular economy in achieving reasonable emission reductions at this decade.
+This is the reason why Finnair together principals and pollution prevention hierarchy with the oneworld Alliance has set a common in its operations by the end of 2025.
+Finnair has zero tolerance for illegal wildlife trading and is a goal of achieving a 10 per cent level in SAF uptake United for Wildlife-certified airline.
+The company by 2030, well above the designed five per cent only uses sustainable aviation fuels (SAF) that are EU mandate target.
+As concrete first big SAF sustainably produced and certified. steps, Finnair signed long-term agreements with sk of In 2022, Finnair continued its wide range of emission reduction activities.
+At the beginning of the year, Finnair started cooperation with a climate company Chooose to offer a compensation service where everyone can participate in reducing global CO 2 emissions by supporting renewable fuel and climate projects.
+During 2022, ir approximately 10 per cent of our customers' ethe compensation money went to SAF and 90 per cent า. to climate projects.
 In total, Finnair customersoffset about 3,400 tons of carbon dioxide, which corresponds to 0.15 per cent of the company's total flying emissions, or about 520 Helsinki-Oulu flights.
-We are also grateful to our business customers who participated in the air industry's common longterm goal of making flying carbon neutral.
-In 2022, business travellers compensated for their travel by buying 629 tons of renewable aviation fuel for Finnair's planes.
-With this cooperation, 1,809 tons of CO2 emissions from flying were reduced.
-Finnair also compensates for the business trip flights of its own staff from 2022 with climate projects.
-In 2022, the company offset 1,418 tons of its staff's emissions.
+We are also grateful to our business customers who ges; participated in the air industry's common long- term goal of making flying carbon neutral.
+In 2022, d. business travellers compensated for their travel mon by buying 629 tons of renewable aviation fuel for Finnair's planes.
+With this cooperation, 1,809 tons es of CO 2 emissions from flying were reduced.
+Finnair also compensates for the business trip flights of its in own staff from 2022 with climate projects.
+In 2022, ; the company offset 1,418 tons of its staff's emissions.